i-score-old/Score-old/ReadMe.txt

 Installing

-- Download the Gecode framework : http://www.gecode.org/download/Gecode-3.7.2.dmg
+1 : First of all you need to download the Gecode framework : http://www.gecode.org/download/Gecode-3.7.2.dmg

-- Users : the Score framework is not embedded inside any application for instant.

-- Developers :
+2 : Then, in the Terminal, run the build script : ./buildWithSupport.rb dev clean gcc47

-	- if the Score repository is placed inside the Jamoma/Core folder of the Jamoma repository :
+2 bis : if the Score repository is placed inside the Jamoma/Core folder of the Jamoma repository :

 	- make sure the whole Jamoma project is up-to-date and build it.
 	- then, in the Terminal, run the build script : ./build.rb dev clean gcc47

-	- if the Score repository is not placed inside the Jamoma/Core folder of the Jamoma repository :

-		- in the Terminal, run the build script : ./buildWithSupport.rb dev clean gcc47

 Documentation / API